DIY Obstacle Courses for Kids: 17 Ideas That Guarantee Endless Fun

 Before diving into the planning process, it’s crucial to prioritize safety when creating a DIY obstacle course.
 Here are some essential safety tips to keep in mind:

-Always have adult supervision while kids are using the obstacle course, especially for younger children.
+• Supervise and control: Always ensure adult supervision, especially for younger children.
 Establish clear rules and safety guidelines, ensuring that everyone understands and follows them.
 Encourage children to take turns and wait for their chance to avoid collisions or injuries.

 Planning Your Backyard Obstacle Course